-Respite is used to relieve family members from the constantly demanding responsibility of providing care to their loved ones with intellectual and developmental disabilities (I/DD).
-Services can be intermittent or regularly scheduled temporary, for non-medical care and/or supervision.
+Respite is used to relieve family members from the responsibility of providing care to their loved ones with intellectual and developmental disabilities (I/DD).
+Services can be intermittent or regularly scheduled supervision.

 Crisis Respite (out-of-home respite in an acute care facility)

 Crisis respite provides services out-of-home.
-It includes 24-hr observation and temporary care by crisis workers in a licensed residential facility to relieve families of the constant responsibility of caring for their loved one with I/DD.
+It includes 24-hr observation and temporary care by crisis workers in a licensed residential facility to relieve families of caring for their loved one with I/DD.
 Services and supports are available to families for planned or emergency needs.

 Behavioral respite is intermittent or regularly scheduled non-medical care and/or supervision that is provided in-home for individuals with I/DD and behavioral needs.
 Staff teaches the individual self-help and daily living skills, implements a pre-existing behavior plan to support behavioral needs.